 We seek to support and collectively invest in organizations that are reflective of and embedded in the communities they serve, draw on the strengths and assets of these communities, and are accountable to these communities in order to achieve the long-term goals of increasing equity and reducing disparities.

-This year, we invite Letters of Inquiry from organizations that meet the following criteria:
+This year, we invite Letters of Inquiry from organizations that meet all the following criteria:

-- Is focused on providing services to communities affected by inequity due to race, gender identity, and/or other characteristics historically linked to discrimination and/or exclusion.
+- Is focused on providing services to people affected by inequity due to race, gender identity, and/or other characteristics historically linked to discrimination and/or exclusion.

-- Ensures that people or communities being served are visibly leading;
+– Ensures that people being served are visibly leading;

 – Develops leadership of the people being served;

-- Engages the community being served in ongoing decision-making, planning and assessment; and/or
+– Engages the people being served in ongoing decision-making, planning and assessment; and/or

-- Draws on the strengths and assets of the community being served to achieve the long-term goals of reducing disparities and increasing equity.
+- Draws on the strengths, assets, and lived experience of the people being served to achieve the long-term goals of reducing disparities and increasing equity.

 3. Has an understanding of the root causes of the issues facing the people being served.

 4. Can demonstrate progress towards reducing disparities and/or achieving more equitable outcomes.